ricott/homey-no.easee/README.txt

-This Homey app allows you to monitor and control your Easee charger using Easee cloud.

-Triggers
-- Charger status changed

-Conditions
-- Charger status

-Actions
-- Control charger (Start/Stop/Pause/Resume)
-- Toggle charger action (Start/Stop/Pause/Resume)
-- Set dynamic circuit current (amps)
-- Set dynamic circuit current, per phase (amps)
-- Set charger state (Enabled/Disabled)
-- Set Charger idle current state
-- Set permanent cable lock
-- Set Charger led strip brightness
+Start and stop charging your car on a schedule, or based on other conditions you model in a flow.
+Take action when your car starts charging, or send a notification if no car is connected to remind you to connect your car.
+Disable your charger if you leave your home for a longer period.
+Access statistics for the last charge session, last month or for the lifetime of the charger.

-For more information about the app and the possibility to get support please visit the forum link in section below.
+For more information about the app and the possibility to get support please visit the forum link in the section below.